Active |

 5. Execute the scenario.
 Since the item Emails[1]: Email

-mapped to column Email is of simple type Text, it will be exported correctly now:
+mapped to column Email is of simple type text, it will be exported correctly now:

 "Full Name","Email" "Shon Winer","Shon@Winer.com" "Lizeth Fulmore","Lizeth@Fulmore.com" "Hilario Gullatt","Hilario@Gullatt.com" "Abby Eisenbarth","Abby@Eisenbarth.com"